Red Hurley Love Is All

 Mulhuddart Satellite Radio Collaboration with 92.5 Phoenix FM

 As part of the Mulhuddart Satellite exhibition programme we will be collaborating with 92.5 Phoenix FM to broadcast live from Draíocht’s Artist Studio.
 Phoenix FM is a Community Radio station which reflects the special interests and needs of the listenership of the Dublin 15 community that the Station is licensed to serve.
-For four Thursday mornings commencing January 31st, from 10am to 12 noon, the D15 Today show will take the name Mulhuddart Satellite, broadcasting stories, ideas and discussions relating to Mulhuddart.
+For two Thursday mornings in February, from 10am to 12 noon, the D15 Today show will take the name Mulhuddart Satellite, broadcasting stories, ideas and discussions relating to Mulhuddart.
 Presented by D15 Today’s Jeff Murphy and Charlie Kurtz, the show will entertain and provoke further conversation relating to the exhibition and the Mulhuddart area over the course of the month.
-Join us live in Draíocht, or tune to 92.5 Phoenix FM on January 31st, February 7th, 14th & 21st.
+Join us live in Draíocht, or tune to 92.5 Phoenix FM on February 7th & 14th.

 You can contact Michael by email: email@example.com and he will be very happy to meet you for a chat and a cup of tea.

 Draiocht's Galleries are open Monday to Saturday 10am-6pm.
 Admission is Free.